String interning: Motivation

 String interning speeds up string comparisons, which are sometimes a performance bottleneck in applications (such as compilers and dynamic programming language runtimes) that rely heavily on associative arrays with string keys to look up the attributes and methods of an object.
 Without interning, comparing two distinct strings may involve examining every character of both.
 This is slow for several reasons: it is inherently O(n) in the length of the strings; it typically requires reads from several regions of memory, which take time; and the reads fill up the processor cache, meaning there is less cache available for other needs.
 With interned strings, a simple object identity test suffices after the original intern operation; this is typically implemented as a pointer equality test, normally just a single machine instruction with no memory reference at all.

 String interning also reduces memory usage if there are many instances of the same string value; for instance, it is read from a network or from storage.
 Such strings may include magic numbers or network protocol information.
 For example, XML parsers may intern names of tags and attributes to save memory.
 Network transfer of objects over Java RMI serialization object streams can transfer strings that are interned more efficiently, as the String object's handle is used in place of duplicate objects upon serialization.

 Issues

 Multithreading

-If the interned strings are not immutable, one source of drawbacks is that string interning may be problematic when mixed with multithreading.
+If the interned strings are mutable, one source of drawbacks is that string interning may be problematic when mixed with multithreading.
 In many systems, string interns are required to be global across all threads within an address space (or across any contexts which may share pointers), thus the intern pool(s) are global resources that should be synchronized for safe concurrent access.
 While this only affects string creation (where the intern pool must be checked and modified if necessary), and double-checked locking may be used on platforms where this is a safe optimization, the need for mutual exclusion when modifying the intern pool can be expensive.

 Contention can also be reduced by partitioning the string space into multiple pools, which can be synchronized independently of one another.